nus-cs2103-AY2223S1/tp/docs/team/fannyjian.md

 - **New Feature**: Added `view` command
   - Purpose: Allows information in the list to be condensed, and users to select specific tutors to view full information if interested.
   - Highlights: This command can be executed in two ways - either by entering the command in the `Command Box` or clicking on the `Tutor List Card`.
-The latter required abstracting out the `CommandExecutor` class for relevant UI Parts to execute commands.
+The latter required extracting out the `CommandExecutor` class for relevant UI Parts to execute commands.

 - **Enhancement**: Created a simpler and more pleasing GUI
   - Purpose: Improve the user experience to make the app more professional and appealing to professors.